Supxr/qa-portfolio/Test-Cases/SauceDemo/TC_SD01_LOGIN_SUCCESS.md

 Form is successfully submitted, the user is redirected to the Products page and the URL contains `/inventory.html`

 **Actual Result(s):**
-Form is successfully submitted using the valid credentials: `username: standard_user` and `password: secret_sauce`, the URL contains `/inventory.html` which confirms successful redirection to the Products page.
+Form is successfully submitted using the valid credentials: /n `username: standard_user`/n
+`password: secret_sauce`, the URL contains `/inventory.html` which confirms successful redirection to the Products page.

 **Status:**
 Pass